 Facet joints are small joints in the back of the spine that form connections between each vertebra.
 Sometimes these joints can be painful.
 Medial branch nerves are very small nerve branches that carry pain signals from facet joints to the brain where pain is experienced.
 If these nerves are blocked or anesthetized (i.e. numbed), they will not be able to transfer the pain signals from the joints to the brain.
-Cervical medial branch nerve block is an injection to diagnose if your neck pain is caused by the facet joints.
+Lumbar or thoracic medial branch nerve blocks are performed in order to diagnose if your back pain is caused by the facet joints.
 Typically, the diagnostic procedure is performed twice (on separate days) to ensure an accurate diagnosis.